-ENV115: Environmental Chemistry
+Prerequisite Courses ENV115: Environmental Chemistry Semester Offered Spring

-ENV260 : Environmental Technology Internship/Cooperative Experience permission of instructor
+ENV260 : Environmental Technology Internship/Cooperative Experience

 This course involves a range of hours of monitored field experience that is consistent with the student's career goals.
 Students keep journals and write proscribed "analysis" papers as they progress during the course of the semester.
 Time commitment is based on the number of credits (70 hours per credit).
+Credits 1